Social Justice in Our Work

 All of the current Fellows have grappled with standing up for under served youth in some way or another as we push forward for equity in our roles.
 This year, we have focused on applying social justice to our work during our retreats, delving into the implications that our work has on current issues of racial justice.
 Through various workshops led by our fellows, we are analyzing the systemic forms of societal oppression that we must navigate in order to best serve the communities we work with.
 During our fall retreat in Philadelphia, we explored our work through the lens of the Black Lives Matter movement in order to discuss ways our organizations can resist racial injustice.
 At our upcoming spring retreat, we will be continuing this conversation by examining our organizations’ missions and strategizing for cultural competency in our programs.
 One of our Fellows will also lead a session on the Nonprofit Industrial Complex to explore the role that nonprofits play in the greater economic and social scene.

-Claudia von Nostitz is the FAO Schwarz Fellow at Reading Partners in New York.
+Claudia von Nostitz was an FAO Schwarz Fellow at Reading Partners in New York.
 She is a literacy tutor in two elementary schools in Brooklyn and develops city-wide strategies to engage the communities around the schools Reading Partners serves.
 Claudia seeks to build sustainable partnerships that will help support and empower the students that she works with.